 Portable espresso machines are small enough to conveniently carry back and forth between home, the campground, and the office, if you want to.
 With one of these machines, you can have espresso whenever you please, whether you’re spending the weekend hiking or a workday typing.

-In this day and age, even glampers and comfort-conscious campers don’t have to forgo creature comforts like morning cappuccinos.
+In this day and age, even glampers and comfort-conscious campers don’t have to forgo creature comforts like morning cappuccinos when camp coffee makers exist.
 There are an increasing number of campsites designed with every comfort level in mind, from bare-bones bring your own tent and pee in the woods campgrounds to wood cabins with bathrooms and electrical outlets.
 This means that you could really bring your whole kitchen espresso machine with the milk frother….if you wanted to.

 But you don’t have to.
 With a MiniPresso or NanoPresso in your pocket, you can pop something like the Bellman Stovetop Milk Steamer onto your little camper stove.
-This attachment is an affordable alternative to an expensive espresso machine and perfect for traveling.
+There aee even options like a camping coffee pod machine.
+This attachment is an affordable alternative to an expensive espresso machine and perfect for traveling as a campfire coffee maker.
 It’s small, light, and portable, but froths milk into silk like a barista could.
 You really can have cafe quality cappuccino at a campground.

 Cold press coffee is cowboy coffee’s classier cousin.
 You are infusing water with coffee grinds in a similar way, but using cold water instead of hot.
 This means that it takes much longer for the water to acquire the coffee flavor.
 But cold brew coffee, unlike cowboy coffee, has a really delicate flavor.
 It’s not bitter at all, and a lot more complex than faster hot brews.
 Cold brew coffee is so popular these days with coffee aficionados for exactly this reason.
 The flavor that you get in a hot cup with a great roast is truly multiplied with a cold brew.